isikyus/defenders-of-kathrakopolis/README.md

 magic item.

 However, a power also comes with most of the disadvantages of the base item.
-That firey attack requires two hands, and must be visibly active (say, as a halo of flames) before you can use it.
+That fiery attack requires two hands, and must be visibly active (say, as a halo of flames) before you can use it.